Dip pen: History

 In Germany the industrial production of dip pens started in 1842 at the factory of Heintze & Blanckertz in Berlin.

 By the 1850s, Birmingham was a world centre for steel pen and steel nib manufacture.
 More than half the steel nib pens manufactured in the world were made in Birmingham.
 Thousands of skilled craftsmen and women were employed in the industry.
 Many new manufacturing techniques were perfected in Birmingham, enabling the city's factories to mass produce their pens cheaply and efficiently.
 These were sold worldwide to many who previously could not afford to write, which encouraged the development of education and literacy.
 By 1860 there were about 100 companies making steel nibs in Birmingham, but 12 large firms dominated the trade.
 In 1870 Mason, Sommerville, Wiley, and Perry, merged to form Perry & Co.
 Ltd. which later became one of the largest manufacturers in the world, with near 2,000 employees.

 Richard Esterbrook manufactured quill pens in Cornwall.
 In the 19th century, he saw a gap in the American market for steel nib pens.
 Esterbrook approached five craftsmen who worked for John Mitchell in Navigation Street with a view to setting up business in Camden, New Jersey, US.
 Esterbrook founded his company in 1858, and it grew to become one of the largest steel pen manufacturers in the world.
 In 1971 it went out of business.

 The oblique dip pen was designed for writing the pointed pen styles of the mid 19th to the early 20th century such as Spencerian Script, although oblique pen holders can be used for earlier styles of pointed penmanship such as the copperplate scripts of the 18th and 19th centuries.
 As the name suggests, the nib holder holds the nib at an oblique angle of around 55° pointing to the right hand side of the penman.
 This feature helps greatly in achieving the steep angle required for writing certain scripts, but more importantly, it prevents the right hand nib tine from dragging on the paper as can be experienced when using a straight nib holder with a straight nib for this purpose.

 The decreasing production of dip pens and the subsequent demise of the industry in Birmingham is often blamed on the invention of the ballpoint pen in 1938 by the Hungarian Laszlo Biro.

 One improved version of the dip pen, known as the original "ballpoint", was the addition of a curved point (instead of a sharp point) which allows the user to have slightly more control on upward and sideways strokes.
-This feature, however, produces a thicker line rather than the razor-sharp line produced by a sharp point.
+This feature, however, produces a thicker line rather than the sharp line produced by a sharp point.